BrandonCzaja/Portfolio/src/mark/codewars_remove_chars.md

 ---
-title: Code Wars
+title: Code Wars - Remove First and Last Character
 author: Brandon Czaja
 date: 1/11/2021
 ---

 Hello and welcome.

-Today I want to discuss the Code Wars challenge Remove First and Last Characters.
+Today I want to discuss the Code Wars challenge _Remove First and Last Characters_.
 I will solve it using the JavaScript `slice()` method.
 All definitions are from <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice" target="_blank">MDN.</a>

 ## Challenge